SarrahGandhi/hitchlist/README.md

 ## Description

-HitchList is a web application API that allows users to manage events, guests, and tasks.
+HitchList is a web application API that allows users to manage admin,events, guests, and tasks for a wedding.
 This project uses ASP.NET Core Web API and Entity Framework Core for data handling.
 It provides endpoints for CRUD operations (Create, Read, Update, Delete) on events, guests, and tasks.

 ## Features

 - **Events**: Manage events including their name, date, location, and category.
 - **Guests**: Add and manage guest information, including invitation status and category.
 - **Tasks**: Create and update tasks, with descriptions, due dates, and categories.
+- **Admin**: Admins to access and make changes to events, guests and tasks.

 ## Technologies Used